KaranTomar16/NakedPolicy/README.md

 - ❌ How it's used or shared
 - ❌ How long it's stored
 - ❌ What rights they actually have
-- ❌ What cookies and trackers are running in the background
+- ❌ What cookies and trackers are running in the

 This lack of transparency puts people at risk of **unwanted tracking, data misuse, and unfair terms**.